simon-gross/master_thesis/readme.md

 # Analyzing the Potential of Geographic Knowledge Graphs for Advancing Spatial Capabilities of RAG-based Large Language Model Applications
-Master Thesis by Simon Groß\
+Master Thesis by Simon Groß

-University of Vienna
+University of Vienna\
+Department of Geography and Regional Research\
+Spatial Data Science and Geoinformation

+Supervisor: Univ.-Prof. Dr. Krzysztof Janowicz

 This repository provides the code to reproduce the findings presented in the thesis under the title above.